Pre-training Vision Transformers with Formula-driven Supervised Learning: Method

 \subsection{Preliminary study}

-As a baseline, we first report the results for FractalDB-1k~\cite{KataokaACCV2020}, which has 1,000 classes and 1,000 instances per class.
-We select ViT-tiny with $16\times16$ [pixels] patches as the baseline model.
-The hyperparameters and data augmentation are selected according to previous work~\cite{TouvronICML2021}.
+As a baseline, we first report the results for FractalDB-1k~\cite{KataokaACCV2020}, which has 1k classes and 1k instances per class.
+We selected ViT-Tiny with $16\times16$ pixel patches as the baseline model.
+The hyperparameters and data augmentation were selected according to previous work~\cite{TouvronICML2021}.

-\textbf{Hypothesis 1: object contours are what matter in FDSL datasets}.
+\textbf{Hypothesis 1: Object contours are what matter in FDSL datasets}.
 The attention map for the training of ViTs with FractalDB-1k is shown in Figure~\ref{fig:contour_selfattention}, where attention is focused on the outer contours of the fractals.
 The same behavior was observed across other images in the dataset.
 We previously believed that the ability of fractals to generate recurring patterns found in nature is what allows them to be used as alternatives to real images.
-However, these preliminary experiments suggest that the same effectiveness can be achieved by generating object contours with a sufficiently high complexity.\\
+However, our preliminary experiments suggested that the same effectiveness can be achieved by generating object contours with a sufficiently high complexity.\\

-\textbf{Hypothesis 2: Increased number of parameters in FDSL pre-training}.
+\textbf{Hypothesis 2: Increasing the number of parameters in FDSL pre-training}.
 For both FDSL and SSL, manual labeling is unnecessary.
 FDSL automatically labels the dataset during its creation, which is fundamentally different from SSL.
-To investigate the role of labels in FDSL, we compare the pre-training of fractal images with FDSL and SSL, respectively (Table~\ref{tab:fdb1k_labels}).
-For SSL, we select MoCoV2 and SimCLRV2.
-We compare two types of FractalDB, the original method with 6 parameters, FDSL (Fractal), and another that varies only three parameters while the other three are fixed, FDSL (Fractal, restricted; See \SM{supplementary material} for further details).
-The three parameters $(a_{i}, c_{i}, e_{i})$ that we changed, were set to match the FractalDB paper~\cite{KataokaACCV2020}.
+To investigate the role of labels in FDSL, we compared the pre-training on fractal images with FDSL and SSL, respectively (Table~\ref{tab:fdb1k_labels}).
+For SSL, we selected MoCoV2 and SimCLRV2.
+We compared two types of FractalDB, the original method with six parameters, FDSL (Fractal), and another method that varies only three parameters while holding the other three fixed, FDSL (Fractal, restricted).
+Table~\ref{tab:fractal_restricted} shows the correspondences, where a subset of the parameters in $\theta$ of IFS are fixed.
+The FDSL (Fractal, restricted) varies only three parameters $(a_{i}, c_{i}, e_{i})$ and holds the other three $(b_{i}, d_{i}, f_{i})$ fixed.
+Table~\ref{tab:fractal_restricted} shows an example of the restricted parameters.
+The three parameters $(a_{i}, c_{i}, e_{i})$ that we changed were set to match those in the FractalDB paper~\cite{KataokaACCV2020}.